the-cc-dev/inlets/README.md

 ## Testing it out

+You will need Golang 1.10 or 1.11 on both the exit-node or server and the client.

-* On the server
+* On the server or exit-node

-Start the tunnel server
+Start the tunnel server on a machine with a publicly-accessible IPv4 IP address such as a VPS.

 ```
 go get -u github.com/alexellis/inlets